 Are loads that include supplies related to direct assistance under the emergency declaration mixed with other, un-related materials covered under the declaration?

-Generally, yes, however, mixed loads with only a nominal quantity of qualifying emergency relief added to obtain the benefits of this emergency declaration are not covered.
+No, mixed loads with only a nominal quantity of qualifying emergency relief are not covered.

 Is a driver required to take a 30-minute break?